adambard/learnxinyminutes-docs/hack.html.markdown

   }

-  // In contrast, an enum class can be of any value type! enum class Random : mixed {
+  // In contrast, an enum class can be of any value type! enum class Random: mixed {
     int X = 42;
     string S = 'foo';
   }